Myna AI

 AI-Related Complaints

 Used as an early warning for AI reliability during onboarding.
-Constraining AI interactions reduced complaints by 50%.
+Constrained interactions resolved the pattern.

 Used as an early warning for AI reliability during onboarding.
-Constraining AI interactions reduced complaints by 50%.
+Constrained interactions resolved the pattern.

 See impact breakdown here